-Hengifoss “the hanging waterfall” is the 2nd or the 3rd highest waterfall in Iceland depending on who you ask and is one of the very best known landmarks of the Eastfjords.
-The waterfall is 128 meters high (420 ft) but its water volume is rather little, still the unique red-colored surroundings of the waterfall truly make up for it and the walk up to the falls it without a doubt worth your while.
+Hengifoss “the hanging waterfall” is the 2nd or the 3rd highest waterfall in Iceland, depending on who you ask.
+It’s one of the very best known landmarks of the Eastfjords.
+The waterfall is 128 meters high (420 ft). .

 What makes Hengifoss so interesting are the red clay layers which create extraordinary stripes in the otherwise dark-colored basalt rock surrounding the waterfall.
-These breathtakingly beautiful fiery red layers were created during volcanic eruptions in the Tertiary Period about 5-6 million years ago and are made up from sediments and old soil and their oxidation stems of iron which brought out the red color.
+These breathtakingly beautiful fiery red layers were created during volcanic eruptions in the Tertiary Period about 5-6 million years ago.
+The sediments and their oxidation stems of iron which brought out the red color.

 Hengifoss is located in Hengifossá river in Fljótdalshreppur somewhat in the middle of the part we like to call East Iceland.
-It is close to the “capital of the East” – Egilsstaðir and can easily be added to the itinerary while exploring the famous Lake Lagarfljot, home to the Icelandic Loch Ness Monster, or when visiting Iceland do drive the Ring Road.
+It is close to the “capital of the East” Egilsstaðir.
+It can easily be added to the itinerary while exploring the famous Lake Lagarfljot or driving along the Ring Road.

-Your options for visiting Hengifoss are to join one of Arctic Adventures Ring Road Tours as they all stop there but you can also check out the Self Drive tours if you want to visit the waterfall more on your own.
+Your options for visiting Hengifoss are to join one of the Ring Road Tours.
+You can also check out the Self Drive tours if you want to visit the waterfall on your own terms.
 Other visitors even like to fly via the domestic airport in Reykjavík to Egilsstaðir and get a rental car there to explore the East.

 To be able to trace the origin of a waterfall you must follow its river and in this case, the river is called Hengifossá.
 The river’s source is in the lake Hengifossárvatn which is located in the moorland of Fljótsdalasheiði.
 The lake is located 660 meters (2165 ft) above sea level.